• Skip to primary navigation

 However, using too much erythritol can cause a cooling sensation in the mouth, but it does provide the bulk required for baked goods.
 That's why I use the stevia to come up with the missing sweetness from the erythritol.

-Stevia extract powder is 300 times than sugar and erythritol is just 75% as sweet.
+Stevia extract powder is 300 times sweeter than sugar and erythritol is just 75% as sweet.
 Combining both gives you the perfect sweetness for any keto desserts you wish to make.
 I recommend using pure stevia extra powder and not a blend because we're already using erythritol in this recipe.

 I recommend using powdered erythritol in this recipe to ensure that your cheesecake stays smooth and creamy.
 Granulated erythritol tends to stay grainy or sandy as it cools and it's not a really nice feeling to have in the mouth.